-Dashboard engine fast forward
+Dashboard fast forward

-Start PingIntelligence Dashboard in fast-forward mode to populate the Dashboard with historical data.
+You can start PingIntelligence Dashboard in a fast-forward mode to populate the Dashboard with historical data.
 Possible scenarios in which running Dashboard in fast-forward mode is useful are:

-- Elasticsearch data was accidentally deleted, and you want to repopulate the Dashboard. - The Dashboard was not available for a specific duration of time, and you wish to fetch the data for that - The Dashboard was installed after the other PingIntelligence components were deployed, and you want to populate the Dashboard with data from when PingIntelligence was first started.
+- Elasticsearch data was accidentally deleted, and you want to repopulate the Dashboard. - The Dashboard was not available for a specific duration of time, and you wish to fetch the data for that time duration. - You have a fresh installation of Dashboard after a certain period of AI engine installation and you want to populate the Dashboard with data from when ABS AI engine was first started.